Message from the Program Director

 About our program

 The Interventional Cardiology Fellowship Program at LAMC started in 1990 and has graduated over 70 fellows.
 It is a one year program that complies with all Accreditation Council for Graduate Medical Education (ACGME) requirements and recommendations of the American College of Cardiology.
 It has been continuously accredited by ACGME since 1997.
 We have 5 modern suites with a large pre/post procedure area with 35 beds.
 In 2015, approximately 6500 diagnostic and 2200 coronary interventional procedures were done.
-In addition, we have a very active and expanding structural heart disease program doing ASD/PFO closures, TAVR, Mitraclip, Mitral Valvuloplasty and alcohol septal ablation for HOCM.
+In addition, we have a very active and expanding structural heart disease program doing ASD/PFO closures, TAVR, Mitraclip, Mitral Valvuloplasty, alcohol septal ablation for HOCM, and thoracic aortic aneurysm repair.
 Fellows also get training in peripheral vascular procedures.

 The volume in the cardiac catheterization lab allows each fellow to do approximately 800 diagnostic and 500 interventional procedures during their year of training.
 We have an active and growing structural heart disease program and our fellows participate in those procedures.
 Our cardiac catheterization labs are constantly updated with state of the art equipment.